talesin/spotify-cli/doc/typescript-coding-guide.md

 ## Schema

 Prefer using tagged schemas with derived types over interfaces, unless there is a specific need for an interface.
 Keep names the same unless there is a conflict.
+Use proper error handling with `Effect.mapError` when decoding.

 ```typescript
 // define the schema